Jump Force full review

 Movement is totally free in the 3D arena, which keeps fights feeling dynamic, but the game seems to lock you on slightly when you fire off a special attack - or maybe just corrects your aim as long as you’re in roughly the right direction - which means big attacks are forgiving rather than fiddly, with no need to worry about precise aiming in the 3D space.

 As for those stages, they’re oddly based on a mix of real world locations and settings from the series themselves.
 Real life locales include the likes of Times Square, the Matterhorn, and Hong Kong harbour, while fictional stages are drawn mostly from the biggest franchises featured here, like Dragon Ball Z and Naruto.
+There's some minimal destructability, but for the most part these are fairly flat environments to fight in.

 The reduced emphasis on combos keeps things fast-paced and fun, positioning Jump Force as one of the more accessible fighting games - think Super Smash Bros. - but there's enough tricky timing and depth to the roster that there's still hope for some sort of competitive scene to sprout up around it.